Motorcycle touring on a budget will always be a challenge.

 If you ask around, almost everybody will have a different opinion on the aspects of touring which cost us the most.

 But for me, the main offenders almost always include accommodation, feeding myself, and fuel.
 Usually in that order!

-In many countries across the world, motorcycle rental can be an economical way of travel because competition drives down prices.
+In many countries, motorcycle rental can be an economical way of travel because competition drives down prices.

 Not only does rental save you from having to buy a bike, but it means you save money on its maintenance, the annual insurance premiums, service costs and deflation.

 It’s worth bearing in mind that, in many cases, you don’t always need to go out and spend a fortune on a bike.